Floorplan Restoration by Structure Hallucinating Transformer Cascades: Neural Floorplan Restoration

 \subsection{Invisible room/door cascading decoders}

 Three cascaded transformer decoders reconstruct direct invisible rooms, indirect invisible rooms, and invisible doors (See Fig.~\ref{fig:dataset}).

-\mysubsubsection{Direct invisible room decoder} Direct invisible rooms are behind the doors detected in the input panoramas.
+\mysubsubsection{Direct invisible room decoder} Direct invisible rooms are behind the doors detected in the panoramas.
 Let $N_{vis\cdot d}$ be the number of detected doors, which is the expected number of direct invisible rooms.
 Following DETR~\cite{detr}, we pass $N_{vis\cdot d}$ query tokens with learnable embeddings to a self-attention block, while feeding the tokens from the encoder via cross-attention.
 Each query token will contain an embedding of a direct invisible room to be reconstructed.
-The number of detected doors (i.e., query embeddings) vary per sample.
-We prepare 20 embedding vectors, which is large enough for all the training data.

-An output embedding vector at each query token is used to 1) classify the room-type as a 15-dim vector by a fully connected layer with a soft-max function (see details below); 2) regress the bounding box parameters (i.e., the center, the width, and the height) in the normalized image coordinate ($x,y\in [0,1]$) by a 3-layer MLP with ReLU activation (hidden dimension 256); and 3) estimate a binary segmentation mask by the panoptic segmentation head in DETR~\cite{detr}.
-Note that the type classification labels consist of 10 room types, 4 door types, and "no room/door".
-The last label indicates that no room/door is reconstructed.
-At testing, we use the category with the greatest value and keep pixels above the value of 0.0 in the segmentation mask.
-We do not use the bounding box for floorplan reconstruction, but for a loss function during training.
+The number of detected doors (i.e., query embeddings) varies.
+We prepare 20 embedding vectors, which is large enough during training.
+An output embedding at a query token is used to 1) classify the room-type as a 15-dim vector by a fully connected layer with soft-max; 2) regress the bounding box parameters (i.e., the center, the width, and the height) in the normalized image coordinate ($x,y\in [0,1]$) by a 3-layer MLP with ReLU (hidden dimension 256); and 3) estimate a binary segmentation mask by the panoptic segmentation head in DETR~\cite{detr}.
+Note that the type classification labels consist of 10 room types, 4 door types, and ``no room/door".
+The last label indicates that nothing is reconstructed.
+At testing, we use the category with the greatest value and keep pixels above the positive value for segmentation.
+The bounding box is used for a loss during training, but is not during testing.

 \mysubsubsection{Indirect invisible room decoder} The second cascaded decoder reconstructs indirect invisible rooms via query tokens while passing the encoder tokens via cross-attention in the same way as the first cascade.
 The only difference is that the self-attention block also incorporates the direct room tokens from the first cascade.
 Both the direct and the indirect room tokens are used to predict the room-type, the bounding box parameters, and the segmentation mask by exactly the same network modules with the same loss functions.
 We assume 15 indirect invisible rooms at maximum and pass 15 query tokens with learnable embedding.